minetest-mods/gauges/README.md

 ## Version compatibility

-Gauges is currently support Minetest 5.0+ and 0.4.17+.
-This does not work with older versions.
+Gauges currently supports Minetest 5.0 and later, as well as 0.4.17.
 Issues arising in versions older than 5.0 will generally not be fixed.

 ## License